donatik27/lighthouse/book/src/cli.md

 - `$ lighthouse beacon_node`: the largest and most fundamental component which connects to the p2p network, processes messages and tracks the head of the beacon chain.
-- `$ lighthouse validator_client`: a lightweight but important component which loads a validators private key and signs messages using a `beacon_node` as a source-of-truth.
+- `$ lighthouse validator_client`: a lightweight but important component which loads a validator's private key and signs messages using a `beacon_node` as a source-of-truth.

 There are also some ancillary binaries like `lcli` and `account_manager`, but